polterguy/polterguy.github.io/tutorials/database-crud/index.md

 point, from where we can modify the code afterwards.
 However, in order to modify the code, we'll need to understand it.
-So let us walk through it step by step, starting out with the creation of our database, ending up with an understanding of the Hyperlambda code that Magic produced for us.
+So let us walk through it step by step, starting out with the creation of our database, ending up with an understanding of the Hyperlambda code that Magic created for us.

 ## Creating your database